Middle Men (film): Plot

 Audrey's live stream porn site is watched by an international web of terrorists, which the US Government uses to track and arrest or kill the terrorists.
 The FBI asks for Jack and Audrey's help to expand their terrorist hunt, but Wayne and Buck fear that Jack is meeting with the FBI to turn them in for the murder of Sokoloff's nephew and the child porn.
 The two confide in Haggerty about killing Sokoloff's nephew, which Haggerty uses to incite Sokoloff to make a move on Jack.

-When Jack finds out that his partners are helping facilitate Denny Z's child porn, he confronts Denny Z at a house party.
-Jack sees Audrey having sex with two men, and realizes how much he misses his family, leading him to break up with Audrey.

-An FBI agent warns Jack that 24/7billing.com is about to be indicted for supporting child porn.
 Jack's life is further complicated when Sokoloff's men kidnap his maid's son, who they believe is Jack's son.
 Jack gathers up several million dollars and goes to meet Sokoloff, as seen at the start of the film.

 Jack is told that the boy will be released if he signs a contract giving his partnership share to Wayne, Buck, Sokoloff, and Haggerty.
 Jack signs the agreement but backdates it to before Denny Z's child porn business was added.
 Sokoloff shoots Haggerty dead but lets Jack go as thanks for all the money he has made him.

 Jack's FBI friend charges Sokoloff, Wayne and Buck with providing billing services for child porn.
+They turn states evidence against Denny Z for a reduced sentence.
+Sokoloff flees the country and is alleged to be in Moscow.
 Jack and the maid's son return home, where Diane welcomes Jack back into their family.